 - Step 1.
-Read the safety information that begins on "Safety" on page v and "Installation guidelines" on page 116. - Step 2.
-Make sure that you save the data on your drive, especially if it is part of a RAID array, before you remove it from the server. - Step 3.
-Slide the release latch (orange) gently to the left to unlock the drive handle.
+Read the safety information that begins on "Safety" on page v and "Installation guidelines" on page 303. - Step 2.
+Make sure you save the data on your drive, especially if it is part of a RAID array, before you remove it from the server. - Step 3.
+Slide the latch to unlock the drive handle.